Jiepang-art/jiepang-art.github.io/index.md

 ---
 layout: default
-title: Jie Pang
+title：Nabi Jie Pang
 ---

 # Jie Pang
 ### Lacquer Artist · Material Thinker · Civilization Narrator

-Lacquer is not a material.
+Lacquer is not merely a material.
-It is time solidified into form.

-Through lacquer, I explore how civilizations preserve memory, construct surfaces, and imagine permanence.
+It is time, memory, and transformation made visible.

+My work explores lacquer as a civilizational medium —
+a structure through which memory is preserved, surfaces are constructed,
+and permanence is imagined across time.

 ---

-## Current Research
+## Current Focus

-Lacquer as structural ontology
+- Lacquer and material ontology
-Material civilization and deep-time aesthetics
+- Shu lacquer and civilizational memory
-Digital lacquer and algorithmic image formation
+- Structural Digitalism and digital image formation
+- Cinema, surface, and deep-time narrative

 ---

-## Selected Directions

-Lacquer Painting
-Material Philosophy
-Digital Cinema
-Civilization Narrative

----

-## Sections
+## Selected Sections

 - [Works](works)
 - [Writing](writing)